CheeseCake87/pyqwe/README.md

 ### *:... commands:

-Any command that is starts with `*` will be run using subprocess.
+Any command that starts with `*` will be run using subprocess.

 For example: